 - facilitation of scholarly studies of FDA history

 - referee and review of articles, books, and grant applications in the general area of FDA history

 - promotion of accurate and informed FDA history, including sponsorship of a lecture series for FDA employees and interaction with colleagues in other government agencies and professional organizations

 - on-the-spot information to centers, offices, and all field offices

 - reference or guidance for industry, law firms, students, the media, foundations, historical societies, and anyone else with a question about the agency's past

 Hired as Historian in 1989.
 Received Ph.
 D. from the University of Wisconsin (Pharmacy and History of Science) in 1985.
 Specializes in the history of drugs, biologics, and their regulation.

-Joined the FDA History Office in September 2020.
+Joined the FDA History Office as an Archivist in September 2020.
 Received M.L.S. from Catholic University of America in 2006.
-Extensive background in military medicine and medical archives and museums.
+Extensive background in military medicine, medical archives and museums, and digital preservation.

 - The Origins of the FDA History Office